vuongvu01/armor-forked/web/packages/react/README.md

 ### Local usage

-You can use the development version of the library in local projects without bumping a new version to `npm`.<br />
+It is not possible to bump a new version to `npm` out every time you change the library locally.
+Nevertheless, there is a way to develop simultaneously both the library and the application that consumes it locally.
-There are two ways to do so.
+You have two options to do so.

 #### Option 1: yarn link